Data vs classifiers, who wins?: Results and discussion

 \subsection{Classifiers performance on OpenML-CC18}

-When taking into account only True-Score values obtained by the classifiers it is already possible to notice a pattern in their respective performances and create a ranking (see Figure \ref{fig3}).
-It is observed that the artificial classifiers assumed extreme positions in the ranking, as expected.
+When taking into account only True-Score values obtained by the classifiers it is already possible to notice a pattern in their respective performances and create a ranking (refer to Figure \ref{fig3}).
+The artificial classifiers are observed to assume extreme positions in the ranking, as expected.
 For real classifiers, MLP takes the lead, but with a True-Score value very close to Random Forest.
 Although classifications similar to this one are the most common, in some specific cases the position of the classifiers is inverted and the worst models have the highest True-Score values, as can be seen in Figure \ref{fig4}.

 This situation can happen due to the occurrence of many instances with negative values of discrimination.
-As they are not expected by the IRT, negative values usually mean that there is something wrong with the item itself.
+Since they are not expected by the IRT, negative values usually mean that there is something wrong with the item itself.
 For psychometric tests, this could mean a poorly formulated and ambiguous question, for example.
 When placing this concept in the ML field, negative discrimination may indicate some inconsistency in the instance, such as noise or outlier.
 Therefore, it can be inferred that datasets with many instances with negative discrimination may not be suitable for the formulation of a good benchmark.
 A possible future work would be to carefully analyze whether dataset characteristics are linked to these situations and how this can affect the performance of models.
 OpenML already has an extensive set of metadata about its datasets that can be used for this purpose.